Kyŏng Taesŭng: Legacy

 This explains why civil officials respected him.
 The term "restoration" (復古) here refers to a desire to return to the pre-revolt state.
 Thus, Kyŏng Taesŭng can be interpreted as someone who rejected the military revolt and the military regime that emerged from it.

-Of course, the claim that he held such “restorationist” ideals is likely exaggerated.
-This was not his own statement but the civil officials’ evaluation.
+Of course, the claim that he held such "restorationist" ideals is likely exaggerated.
+This was not his own statement but the civil officials' evaluation.
 It seems they projected their hopes onto him.
-Still, it’s hard to deny that he was dissatisfied with the military revolt and its aftermath.
+Still, it's hard to deny that he was dissatisfied with the military revolt and its aftermath.

 His disapproval of the military's illegal behavior, which only became possible after the revolt, reveals his discomfort with the resulting societal changes.
 His resentment of such behavior points to dissatisfaction with the new order.

 The Kŏryosa chŏryo (Essentials of Goryeo History) offers this evaluation of Kyŏng Taesŭng:

 "He was always indignant at the lawlessness of military officials and sought to restore the old order.
 Scholars relied on him and held him in high regard.
 He wanted to punish those who killed King Uijong but remained cautious due to the gravity of the task.
-When he killed Chŏng Chung-bu and Song Yu-in, the king, though wary, favored him outwardly and granted all his requests.
+When he killed Chŏng Chungbu and Song Yu-in, the king, though wary, favored him outwardly and granted all his requests.
 Many followed him, but he rejected anyone lacking knowledge, courage, or strategy.
 Thus, even military officials feared and respected him."